robert1207/MyLog/README.md

 5. Support write log into a file, console and self-made-logger;
 6. Support self-implement logger;
 7. MyLog is an open-source project;
-8. Logging strings includes "level", "timestamp", "code file name and line number"
-9. Using MyLog as easy as "qDebug()"
+8. Using MyLog is as easy as "qDebug()" and as powerfull as "qDebug()"(Cause MyLog is base on QDebug class);
-10. Support log code-file\_name, function-name, line-number
+9. Could log(output) extra details, such as "level", "timestamp", "code file name" , "function name", "line number";

 # Usage
 you should init MyLog before you log-out any string.